MidgetMob/docker-vsftpd/README.md

 This package is designed to be used alongside at least one other container as a remote access point for service-related files.
 Some useful pairings might be Plex or a seedbox.
+It is designed around supporting only one user.

 Supports:
 * FTP